 Activities include hedgelaying, coppicing and conservation tasks at Spring Park and West Wickham Common, two nature-rich open spaces on the edge of Croydon and Bromley.
 Volunteer workdays 10am-3pm on the last Friday of each month either at Spring Park or West Wickham Common.
 Hot drinks and all equipment provided.

 White Cliffs Countryside Partnership

-WCCP manages chalk grassland, wetland and shingle habitats and the award winning Samphire Hoe.
-We have over 200 volunteer tasks throughout the year, but also have volunteer positions doing livestock lookering, site wardens, office volunteers and guided walk & family activity leaders.
-Contact Sue Bradford: 01304 241806.
+Join our volunteers to help manage chalk grassland, wetland and shingle habitats from Dover Districts to Romney Marsh and the award winning Samphire Hoe.
+We have daily volunteer tasks throughout the year, but also volunteer positions doing livestock lookering, site rangers, office volunteers, wildlife surveys and event helpers.
+Contact: